NVIDIA/cuCollections/README.md

 ## Getting cuCollections

-`cuCollections` is header only and can be incorporated manually into your project by downloading the headers and placing them into your source tree.
+`cuCollections` is header-only and can be incorporated manually into your project by downloading the headers and placing them into your source tree.

 ### Adding `cuCollections` to a CMake Project

 `cuCollections` is designed to make it easy to include within another CMake project.
  The `CMakeLists.txt` exports a `cuco` target that can be linked<sup>[1](#link-footnote)</sup>
- into a target to setup include directories, dependencies, and compile flags necessary to use `cuCollections` in your project.
+ into a target to set up include directories, dependencies, and compile flags necessary to use `cuCollections` in your project.

 We recommend using [CMake Package Manager (CPM)](https://github.com/TheLartians/CPM.cmake) to fetch `cuCollections` into your project.